JetBrains/kotlin/samples/nonBlockingEchoServer/README.md

 Thus, while server can process multiple connections concurrently, each individual connection handler is written in simple linear manner.

-To build use `../gradlew assemble` or `./build.sh`.
+To build use `../gradlew assemble`.

-Now you can run the server
+To run use `../gradlew runProgram` or execute the program directly:

-    ./build/exe/main/release/<platform>/EchoServer.kexe 3000 &
+    ./build/bin/nonBlockingEchoServer/main/release/executable/nonBlockingEchoServer.kexe 3000 &

 Test the server by connecting to it, for example with telnet: